-Ask the student to stand facing you and take both their hands out in front of them.
-While holding their hands, quickly but gently pull them towards you with both of your hands.
-The skater's foot that moves forward first should be the foot at the front of the board.
-If the same foot proves dominant by the end of Tests #1 and #2 you should not need to complete the rest of the steps.
-However, it's always best to go to the next one just to make sure.
+Ask the student to stand facing with their feet apart.
+Then ask if you can take both their hands out in front of them.
+We need to be respective as some people may not feel comfortable with someone else holding their hands so always ask permission if it is OK if I hold your hands and if they say yes then hold their hand and quickly but gently pull them towards you with both of your hands.
+The skater's foot moves forward and the 1st should be the front of the board and the same foot proves dominant by the end of test 1 and 2 you should not need to complete the rest of this test that will actually go into 4.
+If they say yes while holding their hands, quickly but gently pull them towards you with both of your hands.
+The skater's foot that moves forward first should be the foot at the front of their board.